 So as visible in our EBR above, we rely on a mix of lagging indicators such as links built and content produced — but also track our conversions.
 It ensures we can fine tune any aspect of our projects that aren’t working and associate our efforts with results.

 If you’re pursuing social media or email marketing, you can rely on lagging indicators such as followers or subscribers.
 But also track your leads and conversions.
 Always rely on a mix of metrics closer to your bottom line and the ones leading up to them.

-If you’re working with an external stakeholder (such as a digital marketing agency), then make them accountable for the output of your content marketing efforts, such as leads, rankings, and traffic.
-Do not get sold on promises of input alone, like a certain number of articles per month, because the output is what will ultimately get you more of your ideal clients.
+If you’re working with a digital marketing agency, then make them accountable for the output of your content marketing efforts, such as leads, rankings, and traffic.
+Do not get sold on deliverables like a certain number of articles per month.
+You ultimately want to get more of your ideal clients.

 - What marketing channels are your competitors pursuing?